 I don’t like how some authors describe narcissists as insensitive human beings incapable of feeling some emotions such as guilt and remorse.
 While that description is correct to some extent, it only gives half truth about narcissists and guilt.
 That makes it harder for people to understand the narcissist they are dealing with correctly.
 One of the emotions that are misunderstood about narcissists is guilt.
 Narcissists are capable of feeling guilty like any other person but the way guilt functions for them is very different from normal people.

-In a certain study, narcissists were asked to rate how they felt guilty about the suffering they had caused to their ex whom they had just broke up with recently.
+In a certain study, narcissists were asked to rate how they felt guilty about the suffering they had caused to their ex whom they had just broken up with recently.
 As expected, most of them never felt guilty at all.
 But does this mean that narcissists cannot feel guilt or remorse?

 What is Guilt Anyway?

 Guilt (not to be confused with shame) like other emotions from our unconscious mind, is sent when we are going against our values.
 When you violate any of your core values, your mind sends you guilt to keep you on the right track.
 Examples of these values are: “I’m not a liar, I can’t cheat, I can’t abuse someone”.
 People have different values hence different reasons for feeling guilty.
 If you are a religious person and one of your core values is to never lie, you will feel guilty whenever you lie.

 Why are Narcissists Less Likely To Feel Guilty or Remorseful?

 From the explanation above, you may have concluded that narcissists don’t feel guilt because they are evil or lack common values, but that’s not true.
 Most of them do have common values like normal people.
 What makes them insensitive and remorseless of their cruelty is how they view themselves.

 As I said in some of my earlier articles, every narcissist is someone who has been through a lot of suffering for him to be the way he is.
 Narcissism is a defence mechanism to protect the person from future harm.